zhanghongce/qemu_stm32/index.md

 **December 5, 2018**
 - Ported DMA peripheral ported from pebble/qemu.
 See [Pull Request 23](https://github.com/beckus/qemu_stm32/pull/23) for details.
 Thank you to [baselsayeh](https://github.com/baselsayeh) for submitting this.
 - Improvements to error logging (log to stderr instead of stdout).
 See [Pull Request 25](https://github.com/beckus/qemu_stm32/pull/25) for details.
 Thank you to [kousu](https://github.com/kousu) for submitting this.
+- Fix issue with ADC peripheral's SWSTART flag.
+See [Issue 24](https://github.com/beckus/qemu_stm32/issues/24) for details.
+Thank you to [jmfriedt](https://github.com/jmfriedt) for finding this issue and providing a fix.

 **October 18, 2018**
 - Ported CRC peripheral from pebble/qemu.
 See [Pull Request 22](https://github.com/beckus/qemu_stm32/pull/22) for details.
 Thank you to [baselsayeh](https://github.com/baselsayeh) for submitting this.